 Snow and Ice Policy Update

-The City of Fernie is reviewing how we manage snow and ice in order to create an effective new Snow and Ice Control Policy for the 2020/2021 winter season.
+The City of Fernie has extended our review of how we manage snow and ice in order to create an effective new Snow and Ice Control Policy for the 2020/2021 winter season.
 Through the initial review process, we have determined that the way we currently deliver this service is not sustainable, and that significant changes need to be made.
 Before writing a new policy, we are running a pilot project to test and refine proposed operational changes.
-A public engagement campaign will also be held to coincide with the pilot, and the subsequent pilot review period, to gather community feedback to help guide the development of the new policy.
+A public engagement campaign, via Let's Talk Fernie, will coincide with the pilot and the subsequent pilot review period, to gather community feedback to help guide the development of the new policy.

 As the City begins to test proposed changes to how we manage snow and ice, residents and businesses will see some noticeable differences:

 - Snow clearing will be prioritized by categories of use, not by geographic area.
 For example, business areas and schools will receive services before local residential areas.
 See the information below for full details on priorities.

 - No changes to snow clearing in the downtown business area.

 - Driving lanes on all roads will be cleared on day one after a snowfall.

 - On-street parking will be cleared beginning on day two after a snowfall and driveway windrows will be cleared at the same time.